 "11......
 Consideration is, undoubtedly, and essential ingredient of all economic transactions and it is certainly consideration that forms the basis for computation of service tax.
 However, existence of consideration cannot be presumed in every money flow.
 Without an identified recipient who compensates the identified provider with appropriate consideration, a service cannot be held to have been provided.
-In a taxation scheme that specifies the particular targets of taxation, tax liability will arise when a provider conforming to the relevant description in the charging section performs an activity that conforms to the relevant description in the charging section.
+In a taxation scheme that specifies the particular targets of taxation, tax liability will arise when a provider conforming to the relevant description in the charging section performs an activity that conforms to the relevant description in the charging section on the request, and for the benefit, of a recipient conforming to the relevant description in the charging section.
 Service, its taxability and the provision of the taxable service to a recipient, in that order, are necessary pre-requisites to ascertaining the quantum of consideration on which ad valorem tax will be levied.
-This fundamental will not after in the scheme of the negative list too; a service that is clearly identifiable has to be provided with convergence of two entities for such flow cannot be moulded by tax authorities into a taxable event without identifying the specific activity that links the provider to the recipient."
+This fundamental will not after in the scheme of the negative list too; a service that is clearly identifiable has to be provided or agreed to be provided before it can be taxed.
+The factual matrix of the existence of a monetary flow combined with convergence of two entities for such flow cannot be moulded by tax authorities into a taxable event without identifying the specific activity that links the provider to the recipient."

-30. The arrangement in question can also be viewed from another perspective i.e. the appellant had entered into employment contracts on behalf of the unincorporated joint venture as the latter was incapable of entering into contracts in its own name.
+- 30. The arrangement in question can also be viewed from another perspective i.e. the Appellant had entered employment contracts behalf of on unincorporated joint venture as the latter was incapable of entering into contracts in its own name.
 All activities of the unincorporated joint venture are conducted in the name of its constituent members.
-Unless such an activity is undertaken by a constituent member as an independent service provider for the joint venture for a consideration, there is neither a rendition of service nor can there be any liability to service tax.
-This position also evolves from paragraph 4.2 of the Circular dated 24-9-2014, wherein it has been clarified that a member of a joint venture may provide support services to the joint venture for a consideration either in cash or in kind, which alone would be leviable to service tax.

-31. Insofar as the decision of the Tribunal in Badve Helmets is concerned, the same is based on entirely different facts.
-In that case M/s.
-Vemmar SRL Italy, who was a equity holder had transferred know-how for a consideration of US \$ 1,00,000/-.
+Unless such an activity undertaken by a constituent member independent service provider for the joint venture for a consideration, there is neither a rendition of service nor can there be any liability to service tax.
+This position also evolves from paragraph 4.2 of the Circular dated 24.09.2014, wherein it has been clarified that a member of a joint venture may provide support services to the joint venture for a consideration either in cash or in kind, which alone would be leviable to service tax. - 31.
+Insofar as the decision of the Tribunal in Badve Helmets is concerned, the same is based on entirely different facts.
+In that case M/s Vemmar SRL Italy, who was a equity holder had transferred know how for a consideration of US\$ 1,00,000/-.
 The said transfer of know-how was not in the course or furtherance of the venture nor was it by way of a capital contribution.
 Undisputedly, M/s.
 Vemmar SRL was acting as a independent service provider to the joint venture and was rendering services for a consideration.
 The facts in the case of Badve Helmets, being completely different with that of Mormagao Port Trust, as also those in the present case, the said decision cannot be relied upon nor does the same in any manner dilute the ratio laid down in Mormagao.
-In fact the Tribunal had in Mormagao specifically recorded that there can be situations where a co-venturer or a partner can render taxable service to the joint venture/firm under an independent contract between the co-venturer/partner and the joint venture/ partnership and that such a contract should have been entered into in individual capacity, independent as a co-venturer, for a specific consideration.
+Infact the Tribunal had in Mormagao specifically recorded that there can be situations were a co-venturer or a partner can render taxable service to the joint venture/firm under an independent contract between the co-venturer/partner and the joint venture/partnership and that such a contract should have been entered into in individual capacity, independent as a co-venturer, for a specific consideration.